The Third Factor: Genetics, Environment, and Will

 53. The Value Equation

 Maslow felt that unfulfilled needs were the motivating needs.
 In order to be successful, our information must clearly demonstrate remarkable value by effectively communicating a combination of functional, monetary, social, and psychological values.
-Real value is created by satisfying desired needs, but success is achieved by exceeding those needs.
+The real value is created by satisfying desired needs, but success is achieved by exceeding those needs.

 Information is the foundation of our business.
 How we deliver it defines us.
 Our information must decisively define the value equation and concisely provide the roadmap to participation.
 Effective information creates the narrative that is essential to energizing the enthusiastic participation necessary for the success of all our business activities and relationships.